 Tableau is a data visualization platform that focuses on business intelligence.
-It has become very popular in recent years because of its flexibility and beautiful visualizations.
+It has become very popular in recent years because of its flexibility and beauty.
 Clients love the way Tableau presents data and how easy it makes performing analyses.
 It is one of my favorite analytical tools to work with.

 First Things First: Why Use a Data Visualization?